BettLawi/Kitabu-app/README.md

 2. Tailwind CSS - CSS framework for styling the app.
 3. React Router - Routing library for handling navigation between pages.
 4. Netlify - Platform used for deploying app.

+# Author
+This code was written by Lawi Bett.